BunsenMcDubbs/learning-haskell/wannabenlp/README.md

 # Welcome to `wannabenlp`

-1-gram Markov chain has been implemented!
+**1-gram Markov chain has been implemented!**

+Note that the Markov chain implementation in `Markov/MarkovChain.hs` is actually generic and only requires states and transitions are instances of `Ord` and `Show` (maybe and probably `Read` in the future).

 Sample output (see the magic!):
 ```